Philippines at the 2020 Summer Olympics: Judo

 The Philippines qualified one judoka for the women's half-middleweight category (63 kg) at the Games.
-Kiyomi Watanabe accepted a continental berth from the Asian zone as the nation's top-ranked judoka outside of direct qualifying position in the IJF World Ranking List of 28 June 2021.
+Kiyomi Watanabe accepted a continental berth from the Asian zone as the nation's top-ranked judoka.

-Kiyomi Watanabe faced Cristina Cabaña of Spain in the Round of 32.
+Watanabe faced Cristina Cabaña of Spain in the round of 32.
 Watanabe went for an attack on Cabaña but momentarily lost balance.
 This prompted Cabaña to take advantage of the situation, executing a sumi otoshi or corner throw on Watanabe.
 The throw was deemed to have resulted to an ippon ending the match in less than a minute.
-The match could have been continued since the throw was initially judged as a waza-ari, but the referee upgraded the decision to an ippon.
+The throw was initially judged as a waza-ari, but the referee upgraded the decision to an ippon.

 Rowing

-For the first time since 2000, the Philippines qualified one boat in the men's single sculls for the Games through Cris Nievarez's third-place finish in the B-final and securing the fourth of five berths available at the 2021 FISA Asia & Oceania Olympic Qualification Regatta in Tokyo, Japan.
+For the first time since 2000, the Philippines qualified a boat in the men's single sculls for the Olympic Games.
+Cris Nievarez secured the fourth of five berths available at the 2021 FISA Asia & Oceania Olympic Qualification Regatta in Tokyo, Japan.

-Nievarez is set to compete in the men's single sculls event to be contested at the Sea Forest Waterway, the same venue where he secured an Olympic berth for his country.

 Nievarez was the first athlete from the Philippine delegation to compete in the 2020 Summer Olympics.
 Ahead of the opening ceremony on 23 July, Nievarez clocked 7:22.97 in Heat 5 of the men's single sculls event, qualifying for the quarterfinals.
 In the heat, he finished behind Damir Martin of Croatia (7:09.17) and Alexander Vyazovkin of the ROC team (7:14.95).
-Nievarez, ended his bid for an Olympic medal after he placed fifth among rowers.
+Nievarez, ended his bid for an Olympic medal after he placed fifth among rowers in his quarterfinal heat.
 He advanced to the semifinal C/D to determine his final placing.
 He finished 23rd overall out of 32 rowers after competing in the classification final D.

 According to Philippine Rowing Association president, Patrick Gregorio, Nievarez's performance was "beyond expectations".
 Nievarez was the first rower representing the Philippines to advance to the quarterfinals.